 Smoke shall be carried for the extent of the smoke throughout the mine.
-In addition, smoke should be shown as cleared in areas of cleared with ventilation.
+In addition, smoke should be shown as cleared in known areas of cleared with ventilation.
+For ventilation purposes, teams are only responsible for clearing items on a map for areas in which they explore or reexplore.